infant-lang/documentation/docs/arch/errors.md

 ## No Arguments Error
 No Arguments Error gets thrown when the interpreter tries to execute a command without any arguments.
 Possible Solutions:
-- Check if the command has arguments.
-- Check if the command has a file name.
+- Check if the command has a file name as an argument.
 - Check if the command has a valid flag.
 For eg. `infant -v`

 Example: